 How to Register

-This 3-month course comprises three month-long modules of 11 hours each, totalling 33 total study hours for the course.
+This course comprises three month-long modules of 11 hours each, totalling 33 total study hours for the course.
 You will need to put aside 11 hours per month, 2 of which are for a scheduled Zoom call and the rest are flexible to do when it suits you.